Jayesh-Vadnere/Instagram_User_Analytics/README.md

 LIMIT 5;
 ```
 ![](A1.PNG)

+Insights:
+• 5 users (i.e., id:- 80,67,63,95,38) are found who register on Instagram at earliest and we call them as loyal users.

 -------------------------------------------------------------------------------------------------------------------------------------------
 A2.Inactive user engagement
 Task : Identify users who have never posted a single photo on Instagram.